 First of all, there will be lemons.
 This is just a sad fact about mass produced budget guitars

 All it takes is a look around guitar forums, Amazon.com and a few other user review sites to see the ratio of people happy with their purchase to those who are not.
+Most people are impressed by the quality of their guitars and appreciate the quality versus price issue.

-Most beginner Stratocaster guitars won't be ready straight out the box to go play a live concert with, and even with a good setup there are problems, especially when it comes to heavy rock and metal music,
+Most beginner Stratocaster guitars won't be ready straight out the box to go play a live concert with, and even with a good setup there are problems, especially when it comes to heavy rock and metal music, however, for the purpose of learning to play guitar, especially for the first six months to a year, they are more than adequate and hold good potential for future use with a few inexpensive modifications.

-At high volume, distortion or overdrive, whether from the amplifier or overdrive / distortion pedal is going to make the pickups squeel with uncontrollable microphonic feedback.
+Here is the first area that often needs attention later on: At high volume, distortion or overdrive, whether from the amplifier or overdrive / distortion pedal is going to make the pickups squeel with uncontrollable microphonic feedback.
+At lower volume at practice levels or with a clean sound this doesn't present a problem, only when you crank it up and add overdrive/distortion effects.

 There's good feedback and bad feedback.
 This is bad feedback because it's actually the pickup itself that is vibrating internally.
 Good feedback comes from the strings and can be used constructively to enhance the music.

+As it turns out, Humbucker pickups seem more resistant to pickup coil feedback, although not totally immune.
 A good quality pickup would be soaked in a pot of molten wax, which hardens later to stop the coils from vibrating.
+This is known as wax potting.

 SX guitars are imported and sold by Rondo Music (affiliate link) in the USA.
 Different dealers in other parts of the world.
 They are also the home of Agile guitars, their house brand.